Registration for the 2015 ride is NOW OPEN! Go to our registration page for all the info!

-Everyone on the Planning Committee and Support Staff of the Hot Hundred appreciates these fine comments on this year’s event:
+Everyone on the Planning Committee and Support Staff of the Hot Hundred appreciates these fine comments on the 2014 event:

 Daphne, Al (my hometown) was to ride 103 miles.
 I had made up my mind and the word quit did not enter my thoughts.
 After my accident, I decided it was a set back on my day but I would not let it ruin my day.
 At that point failure was not an option for me.
 My two buddies asked if I wanted to finish the 103 and I told them absolutely.
 At that point they both said we are going to lead you all the way to the finish just stay on our wheel and let us do as much work for you as we can.
 I thank them wholeheartedly for doing this for me to help me accomplish my goal.

 I am typing this e-mail in hopes that someone can reach out to the medical trainers, assistants, swag vehicle crew, staff and